learndash-coupon-code/.github/profile/README.md

-# LearnDash Coupon Code (2026) – Get 20% OFF Verified
+# LearnDash Coupon Code March 2026 – Get 20% OFF Verified

 **LearnDash coupon code** hunters, you've hit the jackpot!
 With our exclusive 20% discount, you can grab the most powerful WordPress LMS plugin starting at just **$159/year** instead of $199.
 Whether you're a course creator, training business, or educational institution, this verified deal helps you launch professional online courses without breaking the bank.